slgrobotics/robots_bringup/README.md

-# Robots Bringup - Plucky (Desktop side)
+# Robots Bringup (Desktop side)

 This is my *robots_bringup* ROS2 package, derived from Turtlebot3 Navigation and some Articulated Robotics code.

 It is intended to run navigation on my Turtlebot-like robots, starting with Plucky.

-Plucky is described here (including its two RPi 3 **setup instructions**): https://github.com/slgrobotics/robots_bringup/tree/main/Docs/Plucky

 This section deals with Desktop ("Ground Station") setup and operation.

+This section equally applies to any robot, just keep an eye on the name in the instructions and replace it accordingly.

+You need to setup **TURTLEBOT3_MODEL** variable (normally in _.bashrc_) with the robot name.
+Robot description file will be picked from _~/bringup_ws/src/robots_bringup/urdf_ folder

+# Dragger

+Dragger is described here: https://github.com/slgrobotics/robots_bringup/tree/main/Docs/Dragger

+# Plucky

+Plucky is described here (including its two RPi 3B **setup instructions**): https://github.com/slgrobotics/robots_bringup/tree/main/Docs/Plucky

 ## Tests - make sure Plucky "base" responds properly